2023 Southend-on-Sea City Council election

-The 2023 Southend-on-Sea City Council election is due to be held on 4 May 2023 to elect members of Southend-on-Sea City Council in England.
-It will coincide with local elections across the United Kingdom.
+The 2023 Southend-on-Sea City Council election was held on 4 May 2023 to elect members of Southend-on-Sea City Council in England.
+It coincided with local elections across the United Kingdom.

 The council is elected by thirds, so a single member will be elected from all 17 wards to a term of four years.
-The seats being elected at this election were last contested in 2019.
+The seats elected at this election were last contested in 2019.

+Prior to the election the council was under no overall control, being run by a Labour, Liberal Democrat and independent coalition.
+Following the election the council remained under no overall control, but the Conservatives were able to form a minority administration with support from some of the independent councillors.